-The upmarket club restaurant and bar overlooks the bay and is a well-oiled yachties gathering place and good for trading information. there is a useful notice board where prospective boat crews advertise their availability, and boats advertise needs for additional crew and items for sale.
+The upmarket club restaurant and bar overlooks the bay and is a gathering place for well-oiled yachties and great for trading information.
+There’s a useful noticeboard where prospective boat crews and skippers can connect and where boats advertise items for sale.
 Monthly memberships are available for visiting yachts.

-Close to the jetty with a decorative lighthouse is a restaurant called the lighthouse. a short walk north (behind the derelict apartment development) is the PCYC, the favourite hang-out for cruising yachties, as well as a number of the local contingent.
-PCYC serves up food and drinks at very reasonable prices plus information on all matters nautical, including moorings.
-Numerous other small restaurants and bars, both along the beach road and inland up the two roads heading west, also cater to the yachting crowd, a fact reflected in their price structure.
+Close to the jetty is a decorative lighthouse that was a favourite yachty restaurant called The Lighthouse.
+At the time of writing, it had been closed for several months.
+A short walk north (behind a semi-derelict apartment building) is the PCYC, a favourite hang-out for cruising yachties and some of the local contingent.
+PCYC serves food and drinks at very low prices plus information on all matters nautical, including moorings.
+Many other restaurants and bars, both along the beach road and inland up the two roads heading west, also cater to the yachting crowd, a fact reflected in their price structure.

-Take either of these roads to the Chalong Circle, a five-way round-a-bout and a bustling commercial centre. an underpass due to be completed in 2018 is being built under the junction which has roads leading to Rawai, Nai harn, Kata, Phuket town and the main highway to the north of the island, passing the new out-of-town shopping centres on the way to the airport.
+Take either of these roads to the Chalong Circle, a five-way round-a-bout and a bustling commercial centre.
+An underpass was completed in 2019 running north-south under the roundabout, which has roads leading to Rawai, Nai Harn, Kata, Phuket Town and the main highway to the north of the island, passing the new out-of-town shopping centres on the way to the airport.

-On shore you will find the Phuket aquarium.
+On shore you’ll find the Phuket Aquarium.
 Anchor anywhere in the bay in 6-8 metres on a muddy bottom keeping well clear of the floating pearl farm on the west side.
 When rounding the cape, use the light on the rock and the safe water mark to keep well clear of the off-lying rocks and reefs.

-To the northwest lies ao Yon. this bay offers moderately good shelter in both seasons and a fine beach.
-There is a dinghy sailing school based on the beach and some cruising yachts make this bay their base.
+To the northwest lies Ao Yon.
+This bay offers moderately good shelter in both seasons and a fine beach.
+Some cruising yachts and charter operators make this bay their base, but the dinghy sailing school has closed.
 Enter from the east side of the bay to anchor in 4-6 metres inside the line of the fish farms on a muddy bottom.

-On the north coast of Koh hae there are two sandy bays with live coral fringing the beaches.
+On the north coast of Koh Hae there are two sandy bays, still with live coral fringing the beaches.
 In the southwest monsoon season, sheltered anchorage is available on a sandy bottom in 8-10 metres.
-The easternmost of the two bays (Banana Beach) is usually less frantic.

-For a lunchtime stopover, try the small bay in about 14 metres on a rocky bottom on the south side of Koh hae.
+For a lunchtime stopover, try the small bay in about 14 metres on a rocky bottom on the south side of Koh Hae (Coral Island).

-This is a very pleasant anchorage — quiet, nice coral and lots of fish.
-A small sandy beach with a local restaurant (closed during SW monsoon) is accessible at high tide.
+This is a very pleasant anchorage – quiet, nice coral and lots of fish.
+A small sandy beach is accessible at high tide.
+The local restaurant that used to open during NE monsoon has closed permanently although the dilapidated structure remains.
 There are a few resident hornbills for the nature photographer.